Skip to main content

 4

-Custom clearance & delivery in Germany
+Clearance & delivery in Germany

-Frequently Asked Questions — Machines & parts from Canada to Germany
+Frequently Asked Questions — Machines & Parts from Canada to Germany

-What does crosstrade air freight of Machines & parts from Canada to Germany cost?
+What does crosstrade air freight of Machines & Parts from Canada to Germany cost?

 How long does a crosstrade from Canada to Germany take?

-What IATA requirements apply to Machines & parts?
+What IATA requirements apply to Machines & Parts?

 Does Aircargo.nl handle customs in both countries?

-Which documents are needed for this crosstrade?
+What documents are required for this crosstrade?

-Quote for Machines & parts: Canada → Germany?
+Quote for Machines & Parts: Canada → Germany?

 Made by Friendly Faces